metaseed/pwsh/Cmdlet/lf/doc/lf.dev.md

 > to view the env value: `w` to launch the shell to view You can't use environment variables directly in mappings and internal commands.
 In order to utilize environment variables, lf -remote must be called.
 > map gG $lf -remote "send $id cd $GOPATH"
+## pass in arguments into the pwsh script
+> refer the example `test-args.ps1` and config in lfrc

 ## show message
 https://github.com/gokcehan/lf/blob/master/doc.md#echomsg